Performing a Deployment Rollback with BuildMaster

 But what we do have is a "Re-execute promotion", which can effectively be be used

-If we want to go back to Release 3.4 in production, we need to navigate to the promotion
+To go back to Release 3.4 in production, navigate to the promotion

 details of the production-promoted build for that release.

 Step 2: Click Re-execute Promotion

 You'll notice there's a big button called "Re-execute Promotion".
 Clicking on that

 will run the production deployment plan using 3.4 Build 2's context.
 Here's what